 When you are sitting, using a donut-shaped cushion can help you feel more comfortable.

 Another tip when sitting is to squeeze your bum cheeks together.
 This takes some of the pressure off the wound.

 Warm baths can help you feel more comfortable as well as give you a chance to relax.

 Some women take 'Arnica'.
 This herbal remedy is thought to encourage wound healing and reduce bruising.
 There is no conclusive scientific evidence to prove that it works.

 It is normal to bleed for up to 6 weeks after the birth.
 Never use tampons.
 Tampons can introduce infection into the area.

 Use sanitary pads instead.
-Change your pads frequently.
+Change your pads often.

 Keeping the wound and your perineum clean

 Use plain warm water to clean your perineum.
 Clean it gently and avoid rubbing it.
 There is no scientific evidence that using witch hazel or salt speeds up wound healing.
 But if you find them soothing to use, there is no harm in using them.

 Wear underwear that is made from a breathable material like cotton.
 Wear loose comfortable clothes.
 Tight clothes can be uncomfortable while you are healing.